Search

 Case 1 – Extraction of tooth 45.

-An appropriate size of Ora-Aid was cut and applied to the socket surface, extending to the buccal side.
-Next, flow resin was applied over the adjacent teeth and light cured to form a small occlusal surface.
+An appropriately sized Ora-Aid was cut and applied to the socket surface, extending to the buccal side.
+Next, flow resin was applied over the adjacent teeth and light-cured to form a small occlusal surface.
 Care must be taken to ensure the resin does not have sharp edges.
 Remove any and light cure for a further 1 minute.
 This method slows immediate haemostasis without any requirement for biting on gauze.
 Patient response is very positive with minimal discomfort during recovery.
 When the patient returned for a check-up, the Ora-Aid remained present under the flowable resin.

 Case 2 – Crown Lengthening.